eslam3kl/crtfinder/README.md

 %.domain.com
 domain.%
 ```
-and the output file will be `domain.txt` which contain the output.
+and the output file will be `domain.txt` which will contain the results.

 #### 2. Advanced search
 ` python dig.py domain.txt `

 this step will take more time but it will get more and more subdomains

+/!\ Note: Don't change the text file name and use the one which get back from the first step (domain.txt)

 -----------------------------------------